inductiveautomation/ignition-module-tools/generator/generator-core/README.md

 To see a list of all tasks available, run `./gradlew tasks` or if on Windows, `gradle.bat tasks`.

-## Publishing
+## Publishing to Artifact Repo

 The assembled library may be published to an artifact repository by configuring the appropriate publishing settings.
 By default, it is configured to publish to a maven repository.
 To publish using this default setup, set the following properties (with appropriate values) as environmental parameters.
 This is most easily done with a 'gradle.properties' file, which can reside in the root of this repository, or in your user '.gradle' directory (